deejoe/presentations/foss-history/src/foss-history.rst

 .. note:: *Freedom* not *price*.
 MYTHBUSTING The opposite of free software is
           proprietary software.
-One occasionally sees people try to distinguish betwee this kind of software and commercial software, but that's not a clean distinction: Google uses FOSS, and it's definitely commercial.
+One occasionally sees people try to distinguish between this kind of software and commercial software, but that's not a clean distinction: Google uses FOSS, and it's definitely commercial.
 Redhat's $2B annual take is a pittance compared to what Google brings in, but Redhat is also very much